Club Highlights

 If you are interested in providing seeds for our Club, save your seeds by placing them in jars or packets along with the little crystal packs that come in medicine bottles, etc. This will help seeds last longer by wicking moisture away from the seeds.

-We honor our past presidents each year at this event, thanking them for their years of service to our club at the February meeting.
+90th Anniversary: We celebrated our 90 year anniversary in February 2025.
+A formal tea was enjoyed by all who attended.
+We honor our past presidents each year at this event, thanking them for their years of service to our Club at the February meeting.

-We greatly appreciated past presentations by Recology Sonoma Marin, helping us to understand what is recyclable, compostable and landfill trash in Novato.
-The Novato Sanitation District spoke to us concerning Hazardous Waste.
+PROGRAMS: We greatly appreciated past presentations by Recology Sonoma Marin, helping us to understand what is recyclable, compostable and landfill trash in Novato.
 North Marin Water has given a presentation on water savings idea.

 We also have Summer Winds Nursery join us each year for the new plants and gardening ideas.